barryclark/jekyll-now/_posts/2020-02-05-cloud-native-london-february-2020-Servian-Agyla-and-Contino.md

 * A description of the SRE core principles moving onto new skills that needed to be acquired to make the transition from a sysadmin to a site reliability engineer.
 * The challenges and successes that came with making the choice to move 100% into Cloud and SRE and how the tools of the CNCF ecosystem became my best friends.
 * Advice and information on where to start your own personal journey into SRE with links to subject matter books,  an SRE curated Github repository and an open invitation to join a London based SRE community.

-## Kubernetes Community Days London

-Join us for the first ever Kubernetes Community Days London on 3-4 September 2020 at the Emmanuel Centre, Westminster.
-If you’d like to attend, speak, sponsor or volunteer, register your interest at [kubernetesdays.london](kubernetesdays.london).
-For more info, check out [these slides](https://docs.google.com/presentation/d/1g5CDcDho-omR4Vu9NH1p2KPVPdN5KhPVivlPMbDsHso/edit#slide=id.p).

 ## Cloud Native London March